 NDP Announcement frame

-NDP Announcement Variant subfield shall be set to 3 for COBF NDPA in UHR.
+NDP Announcement Variant subfield shall be set to 3 for Co-BF NDPA in UHR.

 [Motion #189, [1] and [184, 250, 251]]

-For the COBF case, the information in the NDPA for the responding AP has a unified design for joint-NDP based sounding as well as cross-BSS section of sequential sounding.
+For the Co-BF case, the information in the NDP Announcement frame for the responding AP has a unified design for joint-NDP based sounding as well as cross-BSS section of sequential sounding.

 [Motion #219, [264] and [249]]

-11bn defines 5 bit Recommended CSI MCS subfield in the 2nd Special STA Info field of the NDPA targeted for OBSS AP in the UHR CoBF sounding
+11bn defines 5-bit Recommended CSI MCS subfield in the second Special STA Info field of the NDPA targeted for OBSS AP in the UHR Co-BF sounding

-It is set from B20 to B24 in the 2nd Special STA Info field
+It is set from B20 to B24 in the second Special STA Info field